 Minimal supervision is provided before or after school.
 The first bell will ring at 7:55 for A track and 9:10 for B track.
 The tardy bell will ring at 8:00 for A track and 9:15 for B track.
 Please have your student to school by the first bell.
-Students eating breakfast may arrive at 7:30, but go straight to the lunchroom.
+Students eating breakfast may arrive at 7:30 for A track and 8:45 for B track, but go straight to the lunchroom.